regolith-labs/steel/README.md

 ### Validation

-Steel provides a library of composable account validation checks.
-You can chain these checks together to validate arbitrary account state and parse it into the type you need.
+Steel provides a library of composable functions for validating account data.
+You can chain these functions together to validate arbitrary account state and parse it into whatever type you need.

 ```rs
 use example_1_api::state::Counter;